Struct gstd::prelude::collections::BTreeSet

 fn into_iter(self) -> IntoIter<T, A>

-Gets an iterator for moving out the BTreeSet’s contents.
+Gets an iterator for moving out the BTreeSet’s contents in ascending order.

 §Examples